Defining Acid Rain - What It Is And Its Impact On The Environment

 Acid buildup in lakes is a result of direct precipitation, which is further accelerated by rivers carrying acidic water into the lakes.
 A further contribution comes from acid on the surface that gets washed away by rainwater and carried to lakes by overland flow.

 This acid buildup has a deadly effect on aquatic life forms, including fish, shellfish, and even insects.
-It already resulted in the complete elimination of some fish species like the brook trout in some lakes.
+It has already resulted in the complete elimination of some fish species, such as the brook trout, in some lakes.

 2) Damage To Vegetation